Episode # 611 • 27 Jan 2026

 Challenges in Prostate Artery Embolization

 Are balloon occlusion microcatheters your new best friend for prostate artery embolization (PAE)?
-In this episode of BackTable, Dr. Raj Ayyagari, interventional radiologist at Boston Medical Center, joins Dr. Ally Baheti to tackle complex clinical and technical challenges in PAE.
+In the inaugral episode of our 2026 PAE University Series, interventional radiologist Dr. Raj Ayyagari (Boston Medical Center) joins Dr. Ally Baheti to tackle complex clinical and technical challenges in PAE.

-This podcast is supported by an educational grant from Guerbert.
+This podcast is supported by an educational grant from Guerbet.

 Timestamps